Does Forgiveness Stop the Cycle of Guilt

-Over time, we will suffer the consequences of those unhealthy blockages somewhere in our mind body system, and in our life.
-I believe, when we are willing to shift our perception of God, we will see none of this is God’s doing.
-We can stop blaming God.
-We can give up on the idea that God or the Universe is testing us, judging us, or making us feel guilty.
-We do that very well our self.
 It isn’t God who turns away ashamed of us.
-It’s we who become too ashamed to look in the mirror to face our Good or Godly Self.
-In truth, our guilt keeps us at arms length with the love of God which is the divine nature of our self.
+We become too ashamed to look in the mirror to face our Good or Godly Self.
+Our guilt keeps us at arms length with the love of God which is the divine nature of our self.
 Guilt, deprives us of that Oneness.
-I have no doubt in my mind and heart today, that the love of God is always present within, regardless of what name we use.
+Regardless of the name we use, I have no doubt in my mind and heart today, that the love of God is always present within.
 At times we may not feel or be aware of that Presence.

 Healing the hurts

-I discovered only recently that I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
-Not only did I need to forgive those people, I also had to accept forgiveness for myself for hanging onto that poison for so long.
-It certainly wasn’t harming them, but the beliefs I held onto all that time were harming me.
+Recently I discoveredthat I was harbouring blame and unforgiveness toward some people from an event nearly 20 years ago.
+I needed to forgive those people, as well as accept forgiveness for myself for hanging onto that poison for so long.
+Holding onto those beliefs for all that time wasn’t harming any one but me.

 How true this was for me!
-I held on to the idea that I had failed, because my life didn’t look as I wanted it to look.
-How many times I looked back through the eyes of guilt and wished it could have been different?
+I held on to the idea I had failed, because my life didn’t look as I wanted it to look.
+Many times I looked back through the eyes of guilt, and wished it could have been different?

 In the movie The Light between two Oceans, a woman’s husband had led a very hard and painful life.
-His wife asked him how he managed to remain positive and happy after all that had been done to him and all that had happened.
-His answer was something like this: “Forgiveness, Why? – because it’s easier.”
+His wife asked him how he managed to remain positive and happy after all had been done to him, and all had happened.
+His answer was something like this: “Forgiveness, Why?
+Because it’s easier.”
 You only have to forgive once and it is done.
-On the other hand, to keep unforgiveness, resentment or hatred alive we have to remember and think about the bad things every day over and over again.
-That is hard work. https://ezinearticles.com/?My-Willingness-To-Do-Whatever-It-Takes-Released-Me-From-The-Prison-Of-My-Mind&id=9576196
+On the other hand, to keep unforgiveness, resentment or hatred alive, we have to remember and think about the bad things every day over and over again; that is hard work. https://ezinearticles.com/?My-Willingness-To-Do-Whatever-It-Takes-Released-Me-From-The-Prison-Of-My-Mind&id=9576196

 There is no right or wrong way